Skip to main content

 THERAPEUTIC APPROACH TO DEPRESSION

 The approach used for working with depression is to unpack the box labelled “depression” and separate out the component parts so that we can work towards a more sophisticated and comprehensive understanding of what it is that is actually happening to us as individuals.
 The aim is to raise our awareness and understanding of how we experience life by focusing in on our feelings and what is happening with our body.
 Therapy supports us to find expression, lessen the pressures bearing upon us and address what it is that may have previously been experienced as unmanageable.
-It can support us in living with and managing the feelings associated with depression.
+It can support us in gaining a deeper understanding of the mechanics of what has been happening to us and in living with and managing our mental health.

 POSITIVE EXPERIENCES